verekia/js-stack-from-scratch/tutorial/3-es6-babel-gulp/README.md

 First we define a `paths` object to store all our different file paths and keep things DRY.

-Then we define 4 tasks: `build`, `main`, `watch`, and `default`.
+Then we define 5 tasks: `build`, `clean`, `main`, `watch`, and `default`.

-- `build` is where Babel is called to transform all of our source files and write the transformed ones to `lib`.
+- `build` is where Babel is called to transform all of our source files located under `src` and write the transformed ones to `lib`.
+- `clean` is a task that simply deletes our entire auto-generated `lib` folder before every `build`.
+This is typically useful to get rid of old compiled files after renaming or deleting files is `src`, or to make sure the `lib` folder is in sync with the `src` folder if your build fails and you don't notice.
+We use the `del` package to delete files in a way that integrates well with Gulp's stream (this is the [recommended](https://github.com/gulpjs/gulp/blob/master/docs/recipes/delete-files-folder.md) way to delete files with Gulp).
+Run `yarn add --dev del` to install that package.
 - `main` is the equivalent of running `node .` in the previous chapter, except this time, we want to run it on `lib/index.js`.
-Since `index.js` is the default file Node looks for, we can simply write `node lib/`.
+Since `index.js` is the default file Node looks for, we can simply write `node lib` (we use the `libDir` variable to keep things dry).
 The `require('child_process').exec` and `exec` part in the task is a native Node function that executes a shell command.
 We forward `stdout` to `console.log()` and return a potential error using `gulp.task`'s callback function.
-Don't worry if this part is not super clear to you, remember that this task is basically just running `node lib/`.
+Don't worry if this part is not super clear to you, remember that this task is basically just running `node lib`.
 - `watch` runs the `main` task when filesystem changes happen in the specified files.
 - `default` is a special task that will be run if you simply call `gulp` from the CLI.
 In our case we want it to run both `watch` and `main` (for the first execution).

+**Note**: You might be wondering how come we're using some ES6 code in this Gulp file, since it doesn't get transpiled into ES5 by Babel.
+This is because we're using a version of Node that supports ES6 features out of the box (make sure you are running Node > 6.5.0 by running `node -v`).

 Alright!
 Let's see if this works.

-- In `package.json`, change your `start` script to: `"start": "gulp"`
+- In `package.json`, change your `start` script to: `"start": "gulp"`.
 - Run `yarn start`.
 It should print "Hello ES6" and start watching for changes.
 Try writing bad code in `src/index.js` to see Gulp automatically showing you the error when you save.

 - Add `lib` to your `.gitignore`